-As noted above, the Australian Government may undertake some preliminary activities to prepare the airport site.
+As noted above, the Australian Government may undertake some preliminary works.
 Once an airport lease is granted, the ALC will be responsible for implementation of the proposal in accordance with the Airport Plan and any conditions contained within it.
 The ALC will also be responsible for planning and development assessment for all future development on the airport site in accordance with the existing regulatory framework for airports under the Airports Act.